ember-learn/guides-source/guides/release/upgrading/editions.md

 ```

 This means that the field created is assigned for every _instance_, instead of
 once on the prototype like properties.
-This has two important implications:
+This has a few important implications:

 1. It is now _safe_ to assign objects to fields!
 You can assign an array or an
    object to your field, and it won't be shared between instances of the class: